Whatever Happened To SiliDog After Shark Tank?

 Silidog is currently thriving as a business

-Success found Silidog after its television appearance.
-Silidog remains an operating company, per its official website, and in fact the business appears to be thriving years after its appearance on "Shark Tank."
-SiliDog's product line has expanded, and it now sells 56 different pet tags at press time, with each tag going for $22.00.
-Shipping and handling on each order is free for American customers.
+Success found Silidog after its television appearance; in fact, it appears to be thriving.
+The brand's product line has expanded in a major way, encompassing dozens of different pet tags in a myriad of colors and styles.
+Silidog tags are also now available on Amazon, which majorly increases the company's reach.
 Each Silidog tag remains fully customizable when it comes to text and tag colors, just as it was when Lickstein first started selling his products.
 The Silidog Instagram is still active, as well, and often posts pictures of the company's satisfied customers sporting their colorful tags in the wild.
-The brand has also expanded to include the SiliCat line of pet tags for felines.
+The brand has further expanded to include the SiliCat line of pet tags for felines.

 Per Shark Tank Recap, the business now makes $8.4 million a year, and also supports 53 employees.
 The company donates to over 50 pet-related charities per its official website.
 That's quite a change from Silidog's humble origins (which, per the company's official website, began in Lickstein's garage).
-Silidog's long term success shows off Lickstein's devotion to his company, and it proves Greiner definitely has a good eye for a shrewd investment.
+Silidog's long-term success shows off Lickstein's devotion to his company, and it proves Greiner definitely has a good eye for a shrewd investment.
+And, as Silidog tag reviews are stellar across the board, the company stands to reach even further heights.